Introduction

 With the ever-increasing cost of living, perks – no matter how small, can make a real difference to your employees’ lives and financial wellbeing.
 Treating them to a free coffee or cinema ticket may seem like a modest incentive but over time these savings add up to a considerable sum.

-Take our Perks hub, we have over 4,000 discounts and deals with some of the biggest retailers worldwide and can save your teams money all year round.
-In addition to that, you can also give your employees an allowance of points, which they can spend on small treats at no cost to them.
+Perkbox includes over 9,000 discounts and deals with some of the biggest retailers worldwide and can save your teams money all year round.
+In addition to that, you can also give your employees an allowance of Flexi points, which they can spend on small treats at no cost to them.
 These include meal deals, movie streaming credits, and much more.

 To give you an idea of the types of perks you can offer your employees, we’ve split our suggestions according to budget, so you can choose what’s right for you.